In June 2016, Kate Middleton chose to wear the Roland Mouret Nansen dress to the SportsAid SportsBall at Kensington Palace.

 About the Roland Mouret Nansen dress:

 The Nansen dress is from Roland Mouret‘s Resort 2016 collection.
 It’s a floor-length dress with an angled neckline, overlaid panels and glistening gold zip fastening.

 Roland Mouret describes the dress colour as “royal blue” on his website (though other colours are available too, see below).

-Net-A-Porter describe the gown as “a sleek choice for your next event.”
-They write that the dress is “precisely paneled and darted to sculpt and flatter your figure.”
+Net-A-Porter describes the gown as “a sleek choice for your next event.”
+They write that the dress is “precisely panelled and darted to sculpt and flatter your figure.”

 The dress is made from a stretch-crepe fabric and is lined with silk.

 Where to buy the Roland Mouret Nansen dress:

 Sadly, the dress has now sold out.

 This is not the first time Kate has worn Roland Mouret.
 In fact, she’s worn two dresses from the designer in the past.
 You may recall the “Manon” dress?
 Kate wore the navy blue knee-length dress while at Heathrow, shortly before departing for Canada back in 2011:

 Remember the Ella dress?
 This is another Roland Mouret piece.
 Kate wore the dress twice, for a dinner at Claridge’s in 2012 and then for the Mandela premiere a year later.
 (It’s actually still available for purchase too!)